Does Eating Meat Cause an Early Death or Are the New Statistics Just Another Example of Smoke and Mirrors?

 By The Most Honorable Elijah Muhammad

 Pork or pig, all its parts and by-products, has been a chief food for the so-called American Negro since the days of his physical bondage.
 The pig was not made for human consumption.
-The pig is the chief cause of many of the ills and mental deficiencies occurring among the so-called American Negroes and any other people who eat it.
+The pig is the chief cause of many of the ills and mental deficiencies occurring among the people who eat it.

 The pig is a mass of worms.
 Each mouthful you eat is not a nutritious food but a mass of small worms the naked eye cannot detect.
+Worms thrive in the hog.
+When these worms are digested into your system, they cause a high birth rate to hundreds of new worms called larvae which travels the blood stream of your system and lodge in your muscles.
 Continue reading →

 Black Farmers Rally For Discrimination Settlement